Klaim/build2-config-option-case/README.md

 ### Config headers works best

 As suggested in the above recommendations from the manual, I got less problems making this work correctly using the generation of a configuration header for `libhello`.
 So I recommend it too if you have more than one configuration option.
-However if not or you want to keep things very simple, then ...
+I didnt keep that way of doing in here because I wanted the simplest case that doesnt work easilly, to demonstrate other issues.

 ### Not all export variable works as expected (or assumed)